Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 - DDNS: Decentralized DNS Service
 - DID: Decentralized Identity Service

-Armonia core team endeavors to build the above list of decentralized web3 services by effectively metering the health and usage of services with `$AMAX` as the main tokens to incentivize all contributors to web3 enablement.
+Armonia core team endeavors to build the above list of decentralized web3 services by effectively metering the health and usage of services with `$AMAX` as the main token to incentivize all contributors to web3 enablement.

 ## xDAO governance
 In a world of decentralization, not only technologies and products need to be constantly discussed and improved but also the interactions within the entire community need to happen in order to decide how to appropriately incentivize those who contributes and if possible to penalize those who create damages or have done things badly to the ecosystem.
 All these requires both onchain and offchain activites in an orchestrated manner.
 It is also paramount important to make sure this type of governance adheres to the decentralization principle by getting all stakeholders within the ecosystem to freely participate by making proposals, voting/approving the proposal and execution both onchain and offchain.